Researching the Future of Oral Health, Technology & Human Exploration

-Mars offers an environment vastly different from Earth — and these differences pose unique risks to the human mouth during future Mars Missions:
+Space offers an environment vastly different from Earth — and these differences pose unique risks to the human mouth during future Space Missions:

 Reduced chewing forces can weaken jawbones, shift teeth alignment, and affect saliva flow, making the mouth more vulnerable to plaque and cavities.